ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 ![Add Port To Group](files/editor2_add_port_group2.png)

+You can also delete port groups by clicking the `bin` icon next to the group.
+You can only delete a port group if it is not used in an access-list so you may need to delete some ACL's before the `bin` icon can be clicked for the port group.

 Please note all changes made are only stored locally.
 When you have made all your desired changes please click `Apply` to send the config change to the firewall at which point they will take effect.

 ## Adding access rules to open ports

 If you already have an existing port group, then you can add the required ports directly to this.
 If you have just created a new port group, or the group hasn't previously been used, then you will need to add the actual access list to have the group take effect.

 On the `Access Lists` tab, find the access-list you would like to add a rule to and click `Add New`.
-You then need to select following:
+You then need to select the following:

 1. Operation (Permit/Deny)
 2. Protocol